 Final Word about 29er Mountain Bikes

 As I said, there is no clear winner here.
 The bigger 29er wheels (with lower pressures) will absorb small bumps and holes.
-The main downside is their weight.
-29er mountain bikes are more suited to taller riders, but it really comes down to how you ride, and to your personal preference.
+The main downside is its weight.
+29er mountain bikes are more suited to taller riders, but it comes down to how you ride, and to your personal preference.